antdee/blockchain_3/README.md

 # Blockchain Data

 Blockchain has the potential to change the way that the world approaches data.
 Develop Blockchain skills by understanding the data model behind Blockchain by developing your own simplified private blockchain.
+On this project, we will use the [Hapi.js](https://hapijs.com/) framewrk to configure a RESTful Web API and provide API Endpoints.

 ## Getting Started